This is the second post in our series, What HBS is Looking For.

 • Do you use objective analysis in understanding past events, planning future actions and strategies, and making decisions?

-• Do you respect results and outcomes determined by analysis when they don’t jive with your preconceptions, ideologies, or preferences?
+• Do you respect results and outcomes determined by objective analysis even when they don’t jive with your preconceptions, ideologies, or preferences?

 • Does your analytic mindset allow you to be comfortable with – even relish – ambiguity and uncertainty?

 • Do you help your teammates understand and use analytic approaches and thinking?

-• Perhaps most important, do you use language effectively as an analytic tool, e.g., when the team is facing a muddle, are you the one who can verbally separate the threads, clarify them, and guide the team to understand their relative weight and importance?
+• Do you use language effectively as an analytic tool, e.g., when the team is facing a muddle, are you the one who can verbally separate the threads, clarify them, and guide the team to understand their relative weight and importance?

-The adcom will grasp your analytic aptitude from your transcript(s), test score, and resume.
-But if you feel these elements don’t properly show this dimension, use other parts of the application (essay, short answers, additional info, recommendations) to amplify it.
+The adcom will grasp your analytic aptitude from your transcript(s), test score(s), and resume.
+But if you feel these elements don’t adequately show this dimension, use other parts of the application (essay, short answers, additional info, recommendations) to amplify it.

 As for showing analytical appetite: